yt-project/yt/CONTRIBUTING.rst

 help out.

-The easiest way to help out is to fork the main yt repository (where the documentation lives in the ``doc`` directory in the root of the yt Mercurial repository) and then make your changes in your own fork.
+The easiest way to help out is to fork the main yt repository (where the documentation lives in the ``doc`` directory in the root of the yt git repository) and then make your changes in your own fork.
 When you are done, issue a pull request through the website for your new fork, and we can comment back and forth and eventually accept your changes.
 See :ref:`sharing-changes` for